In total, there are over 7,000 islands that comprise the Caribbean. That’s a lot to choose from when deciding which one to visit!

 The Pitons in St.Lucia are perhaps what makes this stunning island so distinct.
 Beyond these landmarks, you can also explore a volcanic landscape characterised by lush rainforests and hidden waterfalls.

 Antigua has its own charm, too.
 Most visitors make the journey up to Shirley Heights, where you can enjoy the best view over the historic English Harbour and watch yachts glide across the blue waters between the many coves and inlets.

 If your idea of beauty is a classic beach scene, you really will be spoiled for choice in the Caribbean!
-Bermuda is a highlight, often described as not only one of the prettiest islands in the Caribbean, but the world.
+The Bahamas are a highlight, often described as not only among the prettiest islands in the Caribbean, but the world.
 You’ll find uninterrupted swathes of pink tinged sands, while brightly coloured buildings add even more character to the mix.

 For some of the clearest waters, you could head to the Cayman Islands.
 The coast here is absolutely pristine, offering exceptional diving opportunities.

 Should you choose a big or small Caribbean island?

 When it comes to size, the Caribbean offers everything from tiny castaway islands to bustling towns and expansive landscapes.